 Puerto Rico is to the US as Tiffany Trump is to Donald Trump.

 And he had nothing nice to say the day before, either.

 It's a waste of time to read the news anymore.
 Every day it's the same damn thing–Trump said/did something stupid.
 Rinse, repeat.

 And I checked this week and he’s still at it.

 Trump today: "I'm a very intelligent person."
 Add another one to the long list of Trump lies.

 Bruce Bartlett and MSNBC’s Lawrence O’Donnell weigh in on Donald Trump’s tax plan.

-On Wednesday night after testifying at the Democrats’ tax forum, Bruce Bartlett appeared on MSBNC’s The Last Word.
+On Sept.
+28, after testifying at the Democrats’ tax forum, Bruce Bartlett appeared on MSBNC’s The Last Word.
 But first, host Lawrence O’Donnell had some scathing things to say about Donald Trump.

 “Massive tax cuts,” Lawrence O’Donnell declared.
 “That’s what this is about, not tax reform.
 And the massive tax cuts are going to the people with the massive incomes and the massive wealth.”
 And despite Donald Trump’s claims that he won’t benefit, this tax plan has some massive giveaways that would feather the Trump family’s nests, including zero estate taxes for the kids when they inherit.
 The Last Word‘s host then points out that — unlike Donald Trump — the past five U.S. presidents have shared their tax returns with the public.